e-delaney/e-delaney.github.io/_pages/about.md

   - /about.html
 ---

 Hi!
-I am Eoin Delaney a PhD student at University College Dublin working closely with the Insight Centre for Data Analytics and the VistaMilk SFI research centre.
-I am advised by Dr. Derek Greene and Prof. Mark Keane.
+I am Eoin Delaney a PhD student at University College Dublin.
+I work in the Insight Centre for Data Analytics and the VistaMilk SFI research centre.
+My advisors are Dr. Derek Greene and Prof. Mark Keane.
 My main research interests are in explainable AI (XAI).
 I am especially interested in counterfactual explanations, case-based reasoning and the role of uncertainty in XAI.
 More generally I enjoy Machine Learning, Deep Learning and Time Series prediction.
 Outside of study, I enjoy travel, sports and eating good food!